anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The differences between friends cannot but reinforce their friendship.
+Quote: Wisdom consists of the anticipation of consequences.

-By: Mao Zedong
+By: Norman Cousins